mwatts15/TagFS/README.md

 MISCELLANEOUS
 =============
 If you have a volume monitor running (i.e., gvfs-udisks2-volume-monitor), you may see a CPU spike on mount.

+With name conflicts between a tag and a file, the file will be listed with its prefixed name.

 QUESTIONS
 =========